Carl A. Schenck: Biltmore Estate

 As a result of this experience, Schenck determined that his methods were better and that American forestry—and Pinchot—was wasteful.
 He wrote, "As Americans are of the opinion that forestry and tree-planting are the same, I wish to say, that no reasonable forester would plant, where nature regenerates, and where woodlands can be bought at a price per acre, at which planting per acre cannot be done.
-I repeat, so absurd as it might sound, the disbursements for sylvicultural operations should not be charged to Biltmore Forest, but to 'Sport and Landscape.'"
+I repeat, so absurd as it might sound, the disbursements for, operations should not be charged to Biltmore Forest, but to 'Sport and Landscape.'"
 Schenck admitted that he was so disappointed with the program at Biltmore that he nearly resigned from his position.
 Pinchot blamed Schenck for not letting go of "his German ways."

 However, Schenck renewed his contract with Vanderbilt for the next year.
 By the middle of 1896, he had instituted his distinct version of German forestry, adapted for a forest in North Carolina.
 He wanted to make Biltmore a sustainable operation.
 Therefore, he looked for "projects that preserved some of the woods and allowed for natural regeneration as well as plantings."
 He returned exhausted farms into productive forests, set up firebreaks, established road systems, and created logging and lumbering operations.
 He also pushed the North Carolina legislature for laws that benefited forestry.
 Schenck then signed a ten-year contract with Vanderbilt which also provided insurance.

 Between 1901 and 1903, Vanderbilt's financial situation changed.
-In 1903, Vanderbilt cut Schenck's departmental budget by some 50% and told him to borrow the rest from local banks.
-During 1903 and 1904, Schenck put all efforts toward earning a profit for the estate, including forgoing his usual two-month vacation in Germany.
-Although he did not earn enough to bail out Biltmore, Schenck did prove his worth to his employer.
-In 1905 and 1906, when the financial situation looked better, Schenck did borrow from banks, trying to show that his forestry operation could support itself without patronage.
-This actually worked; however, 1907 brought a financial crisis to the United States.
+In 1903, Vanderbilt cut Schenck's departmental budget by some fifty percent and told him to borrow the rest from local banks.
+During 1903 and 1904, Schenck tried to earn a profit for the estate, including forgoing his usual two-month vacation in Germany.
+Although he did not earn enough to bail out Biltmore, Schenck impressed Vanderbilt with his commitment to forestry conservation and a profitable operation.
+In 1905 and 1906, when the financial situation looked better, Schenck borrowed from banks, trying to show that his forestry operation could support itself without patronage.
+This strategy was working; however, 1907 brought a financial crisis to the United States.